 Zenobia is originally from Mound Bayou, MS and resides in Nashville, TN.
 She attended Austin Peay state University where she received her Bachelors of Science in Political Science with concentration in Legal Studies.
 She will be attending Austin Peay State University as a graduate student majoring in Corporate Communications.
 She is also a member of Delta Sigma Theta Sorority, Inc.

 Alma is from Jackson, Tennessee.
 She is a chemistry major with a forensic science concentration.
-She is involved with many organizations on campus such as the Honors Program, Alpha Lambda Delta Honor Society, XEM Club, and Alpha Gamma Delta Women’s Fraternity.
-She enjoys volunteering with children, reading, and roadtripping.
+She is involved with many organizations on campus such as the Honors Program, Alpha Lambda Delta Honor Society, XEM Club, and Alpha Gamma Delta Women’s Fraternity, Splash Dance, and Gouthon.
+She enjoys reading, cooking, and community service.

-Mark is a third year student from Pinson, Tennessee.
-He is a health and human performance major.
-Mark involves himself in multiple on-campus groups including Achievers and Scholars and Alpha Lambda Delta Honor Society.
+Mark is a fourth year student from Pinson, Tennessee.
+He is a social work major.
+Mark involves himself in multiple on-campus groups including Achievers and Scholars, Alpha Lambda Delta Honor Society, Scholars Leaders and Gentlemen Society, and Social Work Club.
 He enjoys music, hanging with family and friends, and is always willing to lend a helping hand when possible.

 Cortney is from Nashville, Tennessee.
-She is studying health care management.
+She is studying public heath and finance.
 While here at the center, Cortney enjoys assisting others in any way possible.
-In her spare time she loves to exercise and hang out with family.
+In her spare time she loves to exercise and hang out with her family and sorority sisters.
 Cortney’s life goal is to assist in bettering the medical conditions of individuals suffering abroad.

 Rodrick is from Nashville, Tennessee.
-He is majoring psychology and looking to pursue a minor in criminal justice.
-He enjoys music, helping others, playing recreational sports and being involved on campus.
+He is a junior majoring in psychology and looking to pursue a minor in criminal justice.
+He enjoys music, helping others, and being involved on campus and the WNDAACC.
+He is also a member of Achievers and Scholars.

 Sarah is from Jackson, Tennessee.
 She is majoring in Forensic Chemistry and is a part of the President’s Emerging Leaders Program.
 Her hobbies include singing, reading, and playing softball.
-She looks forward to welcoming all the 2015 freshman to the WNDAACC family.
+She looks forward to welcoming all the new Austin Peay Students to the center!